Note on Green Function Formalism and Topological Invariants: Conclusion and outlook

 \section{Conclusion and outlook}

-In this paper, we mainly discuss the identification proof of topological order parameter and (generalized) TKNN invariant motivated by topological condensed matter physics.
-The main part of this proof is a geometric identification of the non-interacting theory from topological order parameter to TKNN invariant defined over filled bands.
-This proof is an alternative way to find an inversion formula of Chern-Simons level using classical field data from Feynman diagram, combining the argument that TKNN invariant from band theory could be identified as level of Chern-Simons theory, or direct computations.
-Through this proof, we build up the intuition from statements of algebraic topology that what happens between those two quantities and what happens to form such a connection.
-Although we are motivated by condensed matter physics, this is a statement which is intrinsically from Chern-Simons theory.
-Thus, based on such a construction, we revisit and formalize the smooth contour deformation that is used in \cite{OR1,OR2} by order estimation of the Green function by spectral decomposition.
-The deformation will make the identification theorem to be more general, from non-interacting theory to interacting theory.
-Moreover, we discuss some possible extensions over this identification, to make the picture more fruitful based on the technology we use. \\ \\ As an outlook, for future application of this work, we observe that this proof is technically pretty similar with proofs in historical discussions in the structure of gauge and gravitational anomalies \cite{AlvarezGaume:1984dr}.
-It is possible to find more physical consequences of this work and possible extensions from high energy theory to condensed matter physics.
+In this paper, we mainly discuss the identification proof of the topological order parameter and the (generalized) TKNN invariant motivated by topological condensed matter physics.
+The main part of this proof is a geometric identification of the non-interacting theory from the topological order parameter to the TKNN invariant defined over filled bands.
+This proof is an alternative way to find an inversion formula of the Chern-Simons level using classical field data from Feynman diagram, combining the argument that the TKNN invariant from band theory could be identified as the level of the Chern-Simons theory.
+Through this proof, we build up some intuitions from statements of algebraic topology about what happens between those two quantities and what happens to form such a connection.
+Although we are motivated by condensed matter physics, this is a statement which is intrinsically from the low energy Chern-Simons theory.
+Thus, based on such a construction, we revisit and formalize the smooth contour deformation that is used in \cite{OR1,OR2} by an order estimation of the Green's function using spectral decomposition.
+The deformation will make the identification theorem more general, from non-interacting theory to interacting theory.
+Moreover, we discuss some possible extensions over this identification, to make the picture more fruitful based on the technologies we use. \\ \\ We believe that the geometric interpretation of those identities might give a clear and conceptual connection between two different topological invariants, in general even dimensional compact space at once, instead of brute force computations.
+Moreover, about the smooth homotopy, the new proof does not use the physical statement given by \cite{OR2}.
+Instead, by rigorous mathematical treatments restricting the homotopy performed in a compact space, the proof ensures a legitimate contour integral.
+Finally, our geometric interpretation brings a novel no-go theorem and a natural extension from the original formula. \\ \\ As an outlook, we will comment on following possible working directions inspired by our result \begin{itemize} \item It would be interesting to generalize those discussions to the Fractional Quantum Hall Effects. \item We observe that this proof is technically pretty similar with proofs in historical discussions in the structure of gauge and gravitational anomalies \cite{AlvarezGaume:1984dr}.
+It is possible to find more physical consequences of this work and possible extensions from high energy theory to condensed matter physics. \item Recently, there are rising interests about the mathematical structures related to the Green's functions on the Hilbert space of band Hamiltonians.
+For instance \cite{A1,A2}. \cite{A1} proves localization theorems of the Green's function: in a Chern insulator the Green's function cannot decay too fast if the Hamiltonian is finite-range.
+Moreover, the Green's function is predicted not to be finite-range if the quantum Hall response is nontrivial. \cite{A2} proves a no-go statement that for certain types of Hamiltonians, the Integer or Fractional Quantum Hall Effects are always trivial.
+It might be interesting to see if our technology could shed light on those researches and prove more novel generic and interesting claims. \end{itemize}